-Michael I. Zinder is a partner in the Corporate and Financial Services Department and the firm's Finance Practice Group.
+Michael I. Zinder is a partner in the Corporate & Financial Services Department and the firm's Finance Practice Group.
 Michael has extensive experience representing domestic and foreign agents, arrangers and other financing parties, as well as sponsors and borrowers, in leveraged buy-outs, hostile and friendly tender offers, recapitalizations and spin-offs, workouts and restructurings, and debtor-in-possession and exit financings.

 Practicing in these areas for over 20 years, Michael has led teams in successfully restructuring and documenting dozens of both large and middle-market transactions on behalf of many different Lead Arrangers, Agents, Sponsors and Borrowers including such transactions as:

 - $117.5 million in first lien secured unitranche term facilities on behalf of a Lead Arranger to finance the acquisition by a private equity sponsor of a “carve out” chemicals company with a shared collateral Intercreditor with an ABL lender

 - Mezzanine and senior financings on behalf of a Lender to assist in the financing of the $1 billion Big River Steel project and the related Mid-River Terminal facility

 - $1.1 billion in first lien and second lien facilities on behalf of a Sponsor to finance the recapitalization and portfolio consolidation of several software processing companies

 - $330 million in secured credit facilities on behalf of a Sponsor to finance the acquisition of Eyemart Express

 - A priming secured credit facility on behalf of a Lender Group for restaurant chain Buffets

 - $59 million in secured credit facilities on behalf of a Sponsor to finance the acquisition of Icynene